james007crocker/V3_Submission_Dec9th/README.md

 ##CONTENTS:

- - Code-Inspection-Final.pdf: Assisting in the inspection of object-oriented design

- - LessonsLearnt.doxc: Description of considerations during the team project and discussion of merits over documenting system implementation

- - Package-Diagram.pdf: Graphical representation and explanation of implementations and what they convey.
+ - FinalReport.pdf: Report containing all written deliverables.
+Note: Refer to the Inspections folder for the original inspections (not the reconciled version).

+ - Inspections: Folder containing the original independent inspections completed prior to making a reconciled version.

- - Source Code: Contains all source and header files necessary for the program to function.
+ - SourceCode: Folder containing all ".cpp" and ".h" files used to complete the project.

- - Executable: Contains executable to run application.
+ - Grapefruit.exe: Application built as an executable file.

 -------------------------------------------

 ##EXECUTABLE:
 Build Instructions:
-  Simply unzip the folder, open the 'Executable' folder and navigate to the "release" folder.
-Double click the executable 'grapefuit_exe' and the program will begin running.
+  Simply open the submission folder and double click the "Grapefruit.exe".
+The application will begin running.

 Notes:
- - Built on a Windows 10 Machine, confirmed as working for Windows 7 and Windows 8
+ - Built on a Windows 10 Machine with a 32bit compiler.
+Confirmed as working for Windows 7 and Windows 8
- - Note: